Connections and dynamical trajectories in generalised Newton-Cartan gravity II. An ambient perspective: Introduction

 Section \ref{Ambient geometry} consists in a review of standard material regarding principal $\mR$-bundles in order to fix some terminology.
 The term {\it Platonic screen} is introduced to designate the orbit space {$\bar\M$ (\ie the base space) of such a principal $\mR$-bundle $\M$}.
 We then review various isomorphisms between spaces of ambient and base structures.

 In Section \ref{Ambient metric structures}, we introduce the notion of ambient Leibnizian structure.
-The algebra (coined the Leibniz algebra $\leib(d+2)$) of {infinitesimal} automorphisms preserving a flat ambient Leibnizian structure is shown to be {a semidirect sum of the Abelian ideal ${\mathbb R}^{d+2}$ of infinitesimal translations with the (inhomogeneous) Carroll algebra $\carr(d+1)$ as ``homogeneous'' subalgebra (\ie fixing a point)}, so that ambient Leibnizian structures can be thought of as $G$-structures for the \textit{inhomogeneous} Carroll group.
+The algebra \big(coined the Leibniz algebra $\leib(d+2)$\big) of {infinitesimal} automorphisms preserving a flat ambient Leibnizian structure is shown to be {a semidirect sum of the Abelian ideal ${\mathbb R}^{d+2}$ of infinitesimal translations with the (inhomogeneous) Carroll algebra $\carr(d+1)$ as ``homogeneous'' subalgebra (\ie fixing a point)}, so that ambient Leibnizian structures can be thought of as $G$-structures for the \textit{inhomogeneous} Carroll group.
+Interestingly, the Leibniz algebra unifies the Bargmann and Carroll algebras in that it contains both of them as specific subalgebras.
 The necessary and sufficient conditions for an ambient Leibnizian structure to be projectable on the Platonic screen are given.
-Any ambient Leibnizian structure can be promoted to a Lorentzian manifold by adding a suitable ingredient that we identify.
-We characterise the affine space of such Lorentzian metrics and determine the associated model vector space.
-The subalgebra of infinitesimal automorphisms preserving such a Lorentzian metric is shown to be isomorphic to the Bargmann algebra $\barg\pl d+2\pr\subset\leib(d+2)$.

-Section \ref{Gravitational waves} deals with the class of gravitational waves, \ie Lorentzian spacetimes admitting a null and hypersurface-orthogonal vector field.
-The hypersurface-orthogonality condition ensures that gravitational waves {possess} an ambient Leibnizian structure whose absolute clock satisfies the Frobenius integrability condition ($\psi \w d\psi=0$) The ambient spacetime $\M$ is then foliated by a family of codimension-one null hypersurfaces (dubbed {\it wavefront worldvolumes}), {endowed} with a Carrollian structure inherited from the ambient metric structure.
-In this context, Kundt waves are characterised as the most general class of gravitational waves that project onto a \nr {causal structure (\ie with $\bar\psi \w d\bar\psi=0$).}